 - Elbow Grease: Get ready to work a little

 Repeat buyers, especially move-up buyers, tend to want their next home to be in great condition.
-Usually, when homes are located in a neighborhood that attracts those buyers, homes need to be pristine to stand out from the rest.
+As general rule, when homes are located in a neighborhood that attracts those buyers, homes need to be pristine to stand out from the rest.

 In addition to cleaning and organizing your house curb appeal can’t be over-emphasized.